ibm-cloud-docs/codeengine/api.md

    Identify the unique resource ID in the resources list.
 The field name is `ID` and the JSON path is `resources[].id`.

-2. Query the IBM Cloud Resource Controller with the IBM Cloud Resource Controller API method [Get a list of all resource instances](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#get-a-list-of-all-resource-instances){: external}.
+2. Query the {{site.data.keyword.cloud_notm}} Resource Controller with the {{site.data.keyword.cloud_notm}} Resource Controller API method [Get a list of all resource instances](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#get-a-list-of-all-resource-instances){: external}.
 You must have the {{site.data.keyword.codeengineshort}} project name, the region that your project resides, and the unique resource ID of {{site.data.keyword.codeengineshort}} in the global catalog.
-Use the name of your {{site.data.keyword.codeengineshort}} project as query parameter.
+Use the name of your {{site.data.keyword.codeengineshort}} project as the query parameter.

    Example: